FrzMtrsprt/QtUnblockNeteaseMusic/README.md

 ## Usage
 1. Download the latest version from [releases](https://github.com/FrzMtrsprt/QtUnblockNeteaseMusic/releases)
-2. Install [Node.js Runtime](https://nodejs.org/en/download/current/) if you wish to use node server instead of packaged executable
+2. Install [Node.js Runtime](https://nodejs.org/en/download/current/) if you wish to use script server instead of packaged executable
 3. Download the server from [nondanee/UnblockNeteaseMusic](https://github.com/nondanee/UnblockNeteaseMusic) or [UnblockNeteaseMusic/server](https://github.com/UnblockNeteaseMusic/server),
 and place it in the same directory with `QtUnblockNeteaseMusic.exe`
 ```